Showmick119/CarbonLens/README.md

 ## 📝 License

-Thi project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).

 ---